The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 Performing a mix with only the left positioned red sound in combination with the right positioned

-blue sound takes a little preperation.
+blue sound takes a little preparation.

-Tap on the green sound (1) so that the directory
+Tap on the green sound (1) so that the directory of sample libraries opens.
+In this directory tap

-Tap on the left red actual instrument name (1).
-A pop up window opens, showing the actual sound directory.
+Tap firstly on the left actual instrument name in red(1).
+A pop up window opens, showing the directory

-In the sound directory that now opens, tap on the name of the desired instrument (4) and then on 'Done' (5).
+Now tap on the name of the desired instrument (4) and then on 'Done' (5).

 The pop up window closes.